 UPDATE: You Can Help Get Better Choices on Your Ballot

 We are not just complaining about our broken system, we are doing something about it, and we are asking for your help.
 If each of us do a little, it can add up to a lot.
 Here is what you can do: Go to this link and print off a ballot petition.
 Then get ten registered voters to sign it this week and mail it to the address listed on the link.
-“Somebody ought to do something” – and you can be somebody starting September 22nd.
+“Somebody ought to do something” – and you are somebody.

 Neighbors, our political system is broken.
 It is rotten from the top down.
 Republicans and Democrats are not going to fix it.
 Nobody in Washington is going to fix it.
 This experiment we have been conducting, where we out-sourced the job of protecting our freedom and looking out for our public interests to these two private political clubs headquartered in a distant capitol, has been and presently is a complete failure.